AdobeDocs/learning-manager.en/help/migrated/kb/login-issue.md

 Adobe Learning Manager rejects these stale cookies resulting in an error.

-# **Resolution**
+## Resolution

 If a stale cookie gets rejected by Adobe Learning Manager, try the below options:

 1. Clear the browser cookies and cache.
 For more information, see this [document](https://helpx.adobe.com/captivate-prime/user-guide.html/captivate-prime/kb/unable-log-in-captivate-prime.ug.html).

-1.

-   Alternatively, the IDP Administrator can define a force logout after a particular set time.
+1. Alternatively, the IDP Administrator can define a force logout after a particular set time.
 This step authenticates the user again to begin a new session.

 There are other reasons as to why this error occurs, but the one above is a common scenario.

-#### Reference Links:
+## Reference Links:

 [https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime)